spinnaker/spinnaker.github.io/setup/security/ssl.md

       -passin pass:${CA_KEY_PASSWORD}
     ```

 1. Create a server key for Gate.
-This will prompt for a pass phrase to encrypt
+This command below references the pass phrase environment variable used to encrypt the key `gate.key`.
-the key.
 Keep this file safe!

     ```bash
     openssl genrsa \